 Did you know that Americans spend more than 10 hours a day staring at screens?
 While the majority of that time is spent watching TV, a large portion is spent on the internet, putting people at risk for online identity theft.
-Although October is National Cybersecurity Awareness Month, these tips can help you protect yourself from identity theft all year round.
+Although October is National Cybersecurity Awareness Month, these tips can help you protect yourself from identity theft year-round.

 Don’t reveal too much on social media

-The first step you can take to protect your identity online is to be more vigilant about what you reveal.
-Also, be sure to know the source of online quizzes and games requesting verification through social media accounts – these could be a ruse to gain access to your personal information.
+The first step you can take to protect your identity online is to be more careful about what you reveal.
+Also, know the source of online quizzes and games requesting verification through social media accounts.
+These could be a ruse to gain access to your personal information.

 Be mindful when updating your status and answering questions, so you don’t reveal information that could be an answer to a security question.
 Try to avoid sharing facts such as your birthplace, names of your children or pets, or even the middle school you attended.

 Take a moment to review all your social media profiles and ensure that no information is given out that you don’t want to share.

 Your login credentials are your first line of defense against cybercriminals.
 Keep in mind that a long passphrase like “DianeLovedLondon_in16” is stronger than a weak password like “Password1234.”
 Try to use a different passphrase for each account, and never write down your passphrase or share it with anyone.